MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-clients.md

 | iOS             | [iOS client in the App Store](https://apps.apple.com/app/microsoft-remote-desktop/id714464092)     | [Get started](remote-desktop-ios.md), [What's new](ios-whatsnew.md)         | 10.2.5 |
 | macOS | [macOS client in the App Store](https://apps.apple.com/app/microsoft-remote-desktop/id1295203466?mt=12) | [Get started](remote-desktop-mac.md), [What's new](mac-whatsnew.md)       | 10.6.1 |

+Before you can start using the Remote Desktop client of your choice, there are a few things you'll need to do first.

-## Configuring the remote PC
+## Configure your remote PC

-To configure your remote PC before accessing it remotely, see [Allow access to your PC](remote-desktop-allow-access.md).
+Just as you would with a local computer, you'll need to configure your remote computer before you start accessing it with the client.

+To configure your remote PC:

+1. Check the [supported configuration](remote-desktop-supported-config.md) article to make sure your local PC is compatible with the Remote Desktop client.
+2. Follow the instructions in [Allow access to your PC](remote-desktop-allow-access.md) to set up your remote PC and give you the necessary permissions to acces the remote PC with the client.

 ## Remote Desktop client URI scheme

-You can integrate features of Remote Desktop clients across platforms by enabling a Uniform Resource Identifier (URI) scheme.
-Learn about the [supported URI attributes](remote-desktop-uri.md) that you can use with the iOS, Mac, and Android clients.
+You can also use features of Remote Desktop clients across platforms by enabling a Uniform Resource Identifier (URI) scheme.
+The [Supported URI attributes](remote-desktop-uri.md) article will tell you about URIs you can use with the iOS, Mac, and Android clients.

+## Other resources

+If you have any other questions that this article didn't answer, check out the [Remote Desktop client FAQ](remote-desktop-client-faq.md).